 Next, we got branded websites.
 Now, you might be asking yourselves, do I really need a website if I’m selling wholesale?
 Yes, you do.
 Brands, you’ve got to get your website presence together, because retail store owners are looking at your branded websites and your social media properties first before they even take that appointment these days.
 I spoke to a company the other day that was really interested in going about things in a non-traditional way.
 They just wanted to sell directly to wholesale, they didn’t really want to build out their website or build their e-commerce platform or build out social media.
 And guess what?
 It was very difficult for them to get in front of the right buyers because there was no social proof.

 So when you think about what a branded website does for you, is that it gives you credibility.
 It allows the retailers to see what your collections are looking like, what your previous lookbooks have been.
 Even if you’re not having any commerce platform per se, you can still have a branded website that is going to be able to communicate that.
-Now, retailers are also looking for, in that branded website, an area for press, they want to see all the different places in which your brand has been featured, they want to know what events, what markets you guys are participating in, and they want to see what other stockists you’re being sold out.
+Now, retailers are also looking for, in that branded website, an area for press, they want to see all the different places in which your brand has been featured, they want to know what events, what markets you guys are participating in, and they want to see what other stockists you’re being sold to.
 So again, even if it’s not traditional e-commerce, definitely think about a branded website as the home and hub of your brand.
 It is your social proof.

 Now, number four.
 When it comes to what retailers are really looking at, it’s not just wanting to buy product twice a year.
 Some of the best accounts that my clients have been working with are asking to see products in a more frequent basis.
 That means you’ve got to take into consideration not just your big Spring-Summer deliveries and the Fall-Winter deliveries, but all the counts of collections and everything else in between.
 Possibly, something in high summer.
 That’s going to be delivering in May or June.
 Possibly you’re looking into a holiday delivery.
 You might also have Pre-Fall and then Fall.
 Or you might have also a Resort delivery.